rpolve/website/blog/hello_world.md

 increasingly available and omnipresent in everyday life, net-citizens are less the “home-owners” than they used to be.
 In many ways we have become like digital cattle.
-It is maybe not immediately apparent how we are paying for the spaces on which we stand, but we are paying nonetheless, were it be with our privacy, security, or even our mental health...
+It is maybe not immediately apparent how we are paying for the spaces on which we stand, but we are paying nonetheless, were it with our privacy, security, or even our sanity...

 Lastly, as I started to get sucked into the tech world, I have noticed a bunch of personal websites, more or less minimal, that I enjoy reading regularly.